fpdavis/MTOvJoyFeeder/README.md

 ### Todo (in order of importance):

 * Add propper logging methods
+* Add timer to detect controllers when they are added
 * Need to load state for PointOfViewControllers1 PointOfViewControllers3
 * Investigate implementing oJoystickInfo.oJoystick.SetNotification()
 * Determine current support for Force Feedback in vJoy